Andrew-J-Larson/OS-Scripts/Windows/Windows-Sandbox/Theme-Launcher/ReadMe.md

 ## Instructions

-Launch the user themed version by using the shortcut file, `Windows Sandbox`, in this project.
+Launch the themed version by using the shortcut file, `Windows Sandbox`, in this project.
 The entire folder should be portable, so you can place it anywhere on your computer to use.

-It launches the `ThemedSandbox.ps1` script which helps to dynamically run the sandbox with your main user theme.
+It launches the `ThemedSandbox.ps1` script which helps to dynamically run the sandbox with your main user theme (that means your accent color, dark/light theme options, and wallpaper backgrounds).

 If you want to put the shortcut somewhere else on your computer, without moving the files (e.g. just a shortcut on the desktop), then make sure to move the `ThemedSandbox.ps1` script to a good location on your computer and modify the `Start in` parameter in the shortcut to the parent directory (e.g.):
 1. Moved `ThemedSandbox.ps1` script to: `C:\SandboxThemeLauncher\ThemedSandbox.ps1`